Programme of study for the degree of Doctor of Philosophy TARGET Programme of study for the degree of Doctor of Philosophy TARGET 2026/27

 Assessment

-Achievement will be assessed by the examination of the candidate’s thesis and performance under oral examination.
-Assessment will involve the achievement of the candidate in:
+Achievement will be assessed by the examination of the PGR’s thesis, or alternative form of thesis, and performance under oral examination.
+Assessment will involve the achievement of the PGR in:

 • evidencing an ability to conduct original and independent broad and in-depth enquiry within the discipline or within different aspects of the area of professional/clinical practice normally leading to published work